Brazilian Butt Lift

 - Contour irregularities

-Typically, incisions for buttock implants are made just below the tailbone in the crease between the buttocks.
-After the incision or incisions are made, a silicone implant is inserted in each buttock within or above the gluteal muscles.
+Typically, incisions for buttock implants are in the crease between the buttocks or just below the tailbone.
+Dr. Altamira will make one or more incisions, and then insert a silicone implant in each buttock within or above the gluteal muscles.
 The tissue within the buttocks is sutured, and the incisions are closed using sutures, adhesive or tape.
-Drains are usually inserted to prevent fluid from building up, and are left in place for about 7 days.
-During surgery, either general anesthesia or intravenous sedation is typically used.
+In order to prevent fluid buildup drains are usually inserted and left in place for about 7 days.
+During surgery, it is typical to use either general anesthesia or intravenous sedation.

-The results of buttock augmentation using implants is permanent, and are immediately apparent after surgery.
+The results of buttock augmentation using implants are permanent and are immediately apparent after surgery.
 Final results are evident after 3 months, at which point most of the swelling has subsided and the implants have “settled.”